Alternative recruitment options

 To hire people into your company, you also have a few options.
 You can advertise your jobs, you can pay a recruitment agency a success fee, or you can hire a full-time talent acquisition specialist.
 Obviously, many companies would love to have their own fully employed talent acquisition person, believing it would optimise costs and allow them to conduct multiple recruitments without having to pay a job board or agency such enormous fees.
 But what about headcount approval, what about the permanent employment costs, and how are you going to find a good recruiter?

-Most importantly, have you started asking critical questions?
+Most importantly, have you started asking the critical questions?
 Do we really need a full-time recruiter?
 How many new positions do we need to fill and in what time period?
 An experienced recruiter can make 4-6 hires per month.
 Do we need two of them or just one part-time?

 A more future-proof solution may be to simply rent a recruiter instead.
 This service is offered by leading recruitment firms as an alternative to the typical success-fee structure to alleviate the stress of working with such a fully external partner.
 In the recruiter rental model, the person works for you, quite often bringing best-in-class experience from outside, which can be a major boost for the organisation.
 The person will bring added value as an advisor and expert in areas such as employer branding, candidate experience and best practice for recruitment processes.